colecrouter/reddit-link-bot/README.md

 ## Purpose

-A while back, Reddit redid their platforms OpenGraph link previews/embeds.
+A while back, Reddit redid their platform's OpenGraph link previews/embeds.
 Previously, you would get single image previews (static images and GIFs, not videos) when sharing links to posts.
 Now, Reddit now only serves generated image with watermarks (een for GIFs).

 This bot solves this issue by responding to messages with the embeded media from Reddit, so you don't have to visit Reddit to vew it/them.